Gerald Ford: Death and funeral

 Ford died on December 26, 2006, at his home in Rancho Mirage, California, of arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis.
 He had end-stage coronary artery disease and severe aortic stenosis and insufficiency, caused by calcific alteration of one of his heart valves.
 At the time of his death, Ford was the longest-lived U.S. president, having lived 93 years and 165 days (45 days longer than Ronald Reagan, whose record he surpassed).
 He died on the 34th anniversary of President Harry S. Truman's death; he was the last surviving member of the Warren Commission.

 On December 30, 2006, Ford became the 11th U.S. president to lie in state in the Rotunda of the U.S. Capitol.
-A state funeral and memorial services were held at the National Cathedral in Washington, D.C., on Tuesday, January 2, 2007.
-After the service, Ford was interred at his Presidential Museum in Grand Rapids, Michigan.
+A state funeral and memorial services were held at the Washington National Cathedral in Washington, D.C., on Tuesday, January 2, 2007.
+After the service, Ford was interred at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan.

 Ford's family asked for Scouts to participate in his funeral.
 A few selected Scouts served as ushers inside the National Cathedral.
 About 400 Eagle Scouts were part of the funeral procession, where they formed an honor guard as the casket went by in front of the museum.

 One of the songs selected by Ford during the procession was the University of Michigan fight song, as it was a favorite of his that he preferred to be played during his presidency.
 After his death in December 2006, the University of Michigan Marching Band played the school's fight song for him one final time, for his last ride from the Gerald R. Ford Airport in Grand Rapids, Michigan.

 The State of Michigan commissioned and submitted a statue of Ford to the National Statuary Hall Collection, replacing Zachariah Chandler.
 It was unveiled on May 3, 2011, in the Capitol Rotunda.

 Personal life

 Family

 Speaking of his stepfather and his mother, Ford said, "My stepfather was a magnificent person and my mother equally wonderful.
 So I couldn't have written a better prescription for a superb family upbringing."

-Ford had three younger half-siblings from the second marriage of his biological father, Leslie King Sr., to Marjorie King (1921–1993); Leslie Henry King (1923–1976); and Patricia Jane King (1925–1980).
+Ford had three younger half-siblings from the second marriage of his biological father, Leslie King Sr.; Marjorie King (1921–1993); Leslie Henry King (1923–1976); and Patricia Jane King (1925–1980).
 They never saw one another as children, and he did not know them at all until 1960.
 Ford was not aware of his biological father until he was 17, when his parents told him about the circumstances of his birth.
-That year, his biological father, whom Ford described as a "carefree, well-to-do man who didn't really give a damn about the hopes and dreams of his firstborn son,” approached Ford while he was waiting tables in a Grand Rapids restaurant.
+That year, his biological father, whom Ford described as a "carefree, well-to-do man who didn't really give a damn about the hopes and dreams of his firstborn son," approached Ford while he was waiting tables in a Grand Rapids restaurant.
 The two "maintained a sporadic contact" until Leslie King Sr.'s death in 1941.